sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/precise_code_intelligence.md

 ## Cross-repository code intelligence

-Cross-repository code intelligence will only be powered by LSIF when **both** repositories have LSIF data at the referenced commits or versions.
-When the current file has LSIF data and the other repository doesn't, the missing precise results will be supplemented with imprecise search-based code intelligence.
-This also applies when both repositories have LSIF data for some versions, but repository A doesn't have an index for the commit that is referenced by repository B.
+Cross-repositroy code intelligence works out-of-the-box when both the dependent repository and the dependency repository has LSIF data _at the correct commits or versions_.
+We are working on relaxing this constraint so that nearest-commit functionality works on a cross-repository basis as well.

-In the case of a repository referencing a dependency, for a repository to get precise results cross-dependency results there the dependency needs to have an LSIF index at the referenced commit.
+When the current repository has LSIF data and a dependent doesn't, the missing precise results will be supplemented with imprecise search-based code intelligence.
+This also applies when both repositories have LSIF data, but for a different set of versions.
+For example, if repository A@v1 depends on B@v2, then we will get precise cross-repository intelligence when we have LSIF data for both A@v1 and B@v2, but would not get a precise result we instead have LISF data for A@v1 and B@v1.

 ## Why are my results sometimes incorrect?